 Cloud service providers offer tenant infrastructure provisioning capability via a management portal.
 Public key infrastructure (PKI) and single sign-on (SSO) provide controls for basic tenant access security.

-For easier management of access controls, cloud service directories arrange user accounts in a hierarchy of organizational units, folders or groups.
-These directories often support synchronization with enterprise Active Directory environments to give the on-premises user base access to the cloud platform.
-The level of synchronization between the two environments may vary between providers — some offer higher levels of granularity, while others deliver domain trust without synchronizing users, groups and credentials.
+For easier management of access controls, cloud service directories arrange user accounts in a hierarchy of organisational units, folders or groups.
+These directories often support synchronisation with enterprise Active Directory environments to give the on-premises user base access to the cloud platform.
+The level of synchronisation between the two environments may vary between providers — some offer higher levels of granularity, while others deliver domain trust without synchronising users, groups and credentials.

 External identity management

 A cloud provider serves as an identity consumer or provider through federated trust relationships, using open standards and protocols to set up relationships with partners to enable:

 - Consumption of business services hosted on the cloud-native platform in a service provider mode

 - Orchestrated authentication for customer accounts held directly in a cloud repository or on premises to consume identity services from external parties and service providers